 You are here

-This publication presents the European Circular Economy Stakeholder Platform, a joint initiative by the European Commission and the European Economic and Social Committee.
+This publication presents the Diversity Europe Group (Group III) of the European Economic and Social Committee.

 The aim of this study is to provide policy suggestions on bottom-up climate action in the European Union.
 The study draws its recommendations from a unique analysis which maps existing European-led multi-stakeholder initiatives that address climate change and identifies needs and challenges experienced by a range of stakeholders.
 The main question of this study is: “What does it take to accelerate non-state climate actions and to enhance effectiveness?”

 This study sets out to outline the different dimensions of the digital transformation on sectors and business models, and hence on the quantity and quality of work.